Scripts¶

 a list of test

-the system will execute these tests in order
+itemsthe system will execute these tests in order

-- a list of key/value pairs of any name/value required by your applicationin the example shown,
+id- A unique identifier of the test, which is also the Python (class) function name in module.enable- true or false, can be omitted if always enabledargs- a list of key/value pairs of any name/value required by your applicationin the example shown,

-keys are used and assigned valuesnote that
+minandmaxkeys are used and assigned valuesnote that

-- a list of failure messages to present to the Operator and to store in the result databaseThese failure modes are accessed programmatically by your test code, see TBD
+fail- a list of failure messages to present to the Operator and to store in the result databaseThese failure modes are accessed programmatically by your test code, see TBD

-- a unique ID for this failure modemsg
+fid- a unique ID for this failure modemsg- message to show operator